nammayatri/nammayatri/Backend/README.md

 **🚧 Warning 🚧**: The `nix build` command should _only_ build the nammayatri project and it should finish in a matter of minutes.
 If not, you must not have setup the Nix cache properly.
 Consult [the steps further above](#nix).

 #### Building the docker image

+**🚨 Attention 🚨**: You can skip this step if you intend to run locally only.

 ```sh
 docker load -i $(nix build .#dockerImage --no-link --print-out-paths)